 What is a Water Trail?

 Water Trails are recreational corridors and routes on rivers and lakes that provide a unique experience for canoeists and kayakers.
 Water trails provide adequate access points that can be used for planning your trips at various lengths and difficulty.
 A water trail may also provide access to riverside campgrounds, primitive campsites, amenities such as shelters and restrooms in city, county or state parks.
 A water trail will have a detailed map showing access points and river mileage and may even provide information on history and area culture, wildlife viewing opportunities and more.
 Water trails can help re-connect Iowans to their history, heritage, geology and wildlife.
 A water trail promotes an ethic of caring that makes us more aware of our surroundings and environment and can be thought of as educational venues.
 Whether they are used for relaxation, health and fitness, education or just for spending time with family, water trails provide in-state destinations for recreational river users that can even help boost local economies.

-Dates for the 2014 season are set.
+Dates for the 2014 season are set and room is running out.
 If you are a Naturalist or other group leader and lead groups out on the water and down river, then you need this class.
 This year we have added a flat-water (lake) only class for scout leaders and other camp/group leaders who primamrily stay on lakes and ponds.
 The season will include a kayak class and several canoe schools.
 Class sizes are always limited and always sell out in advance.
 Contact Todd Robertson.
 The August 20th/21st Kayak Class is FULL.